asika32764/ivia/README.md

 </script>
 ```

-`$bind()` method help us bin a value to element we selected, don't worry to double selected, Sparrow will cache it.
+`$bind()` method help us bin a value to element we selected, don't worry to double selected, Ivia will cache it.
-the third argument tells Sparrow to bind the attribute to this data.
+the third argument tells Ivia to bind the attribute to this data.
 This is similar to Vue `v-bind:data-number` directive.

 An attribute name start with `:` is a special control, currently we supports `:text`, `:html` and `:value`, which will
 auto use jquery `.text()`, `html()` or `val()` to bind data, otherwise will use `attr()`.